Mahoney96/wr3-rnd3-simulation3/README.md

 Figma:
     - Visual drawing outline of front-end design.
-    -
+    - Visual to include port and server mapping for axios and express calls

-Ref:
+#### Ref:
+    - RESTful (Representational Stat Transfer)
+    - API (Application-programminig Interface)
 Redux:
 packages needed to Add Redux to React App (order doesn't matter at top but need both)
 - Redux
 - react-Redux

-Setup:
+#### Redux Setup:
     1. Keep things organized and create folder for Redux
         - Ex. ' redux'
     2. Need Store.js: Is where you actually store the reducer and store. bring in one reducer or mult. reducers, (depending if walmart or mom & pop store)
     3. Takes in the request and sends them back out.
     4. if you have outside information brought in with PROPs

-    - RESTful (Representational Stat Transfer)
-    - API (Application-programminig Interface)
+    5. tracking of the input and outputs of the communication of Frontend/Backend of App.

+#### Component Refersher:
+    - Components are plain VJS functions.

-Using { HashRouter }:
+#### Using { HashRouter }:
     -HashRouter needs to be placed

+(Phone number analogy):
+- If you called me on your phone, I picked up, whether you recieved the req - What comes in, on the back-end, hold info for what comes in, that holds the request res - a tool for us to use to send information back as a response. end points are like us creating a number on the back-end. ex. - like saying 'app.get'
+- use Axios to hit those endpoints to call/reach those numbers.
+-
+Event